 The following sections describe the functionality of routers in general.
-The functions supported by your device are listed in the table 'What can your LANCOM router do?' →page 17.
+The functions supported by your device are listed in the table "What can your LANCOM do?" on page 18.

 Routers connect LANs at different locations and individual PCs to form a Wide Area Network (WAN).
 With the appropriate rights, any computer in this WAN can access other computers and services of the complete WAN (as with 'PC 1' accessing 'Server A' in the remote LAN in the diagram).